microsoft/Application-Insights-Workbooks/Workbooks/Azure Monitor - Getting Started/Resource Picker/Readme.md

 ## Setting up the resource type to pick

-1. Hit `Edit` on the workbook toolbar.
+1. Use `Edit` on the workbook toolbar.
 2. You will now be able to see a drop down `Resource type` before `Subscriptions`:

     ![Image](Parameter.png)